atulp4/Customer-Segmenation/README.md

           - Modelling Iterations.xlsx

+11. Code used for this project

+          - Segmentation_Code_Snippet.ipynb

-11. The capstone project included presentations of different stages of the solution which were divided into three reviews :
+12. The capstone project included presentations of different stages of the solution which were divided into three reviews :

           - Review 1 - Capstone Project - NAJM - Final Deck.pdf
           - Review 2 - Capstone Project - NAJM - Final Deck.pdf
           - Review 3 - Capstone Project - NAJM - Final Deck.pdf

-12. Wrote a paper and submitted to the university for final year practicum (graded)
+13. Wrote a paper and submitted to the university for final year practicum (graded)

           - Customer_Segmentation_PAPER.pdf